-The dataset was collected thanks to the participation of students from Cheikh Anta Diop University in Dakar (UCAD), more precisely at the Faculty of Letters and Human Sciences.
+The dataset was collected with the participation of students from Cheikh Anta Diop University in Dakar (UCAD), specifically from the Faculty of Letters and Human Sciences.
 Each participant recorded their voice using the elicitation mode of the Lig-Aikuma software \citep{blachon_parallel_2016}.
-186 utterances were pronounced by the participants in a closed environment.
+A total of 186 utterances were recorded by participants in a controlled environment.
 The elicitation mode of the Lig-Aikuma software was installed on an Android tablet.
-To start a session, information about the participant are requested such as native language, region of origin (see figure \ref{origin_repartition}), gender, year of birth and name.
+At the start of each session, information about the participant are requested, including native language, region of origin (see figure \ref{origin_repartition}), gender, year of birth and name.
 This information is subsequently stored as metadata on the tablet's memory card.
-More details on demographic data and distribution information can be found in Appendix~\ref{App:WolBanking77}.
+Note that, the scores presented in figure \ref{origin_repartition} are not representative of the population of each region.
+We tried to cover various ethnic groups in the country in order to have diverse accents and dialects as described in Appendix \ref{App:WolofVariation}.
+Additional details on demographic data and distribution can be found in Appendix~\ref{App:WolBanking77}.

-To anonymize the name of the participants, the system generates a user\_id which is used to replace the user name (more details on the ethical collection and processing of personal data are provided in Appendices~\ref{App:consent_form_section} and \ref{App:ethics}).
-Then, a txt format file that contains the sentences to be pronounced is selected.
-One sentence at a time is presented during recording with the option to cancel recording if there is a mispronunciation at any stage.
-In terms of gender diversity, a total of 31 recording sessions were conducted including 14 males, 14 females and 3 unspecified.
-Text and audio data were split with 80\% reserved for train set and 20\% for test set.
-Before data splitting, some data preprocessing was made such as, removal of punctuation marks and numbers, lowercase text transformation.
-Corrupted audio files were removed from the dataset.
+To anonymize participant names, the system generates a user\_id to replace the actual names (further details on the ethical collection and processing of personal data are provided in Appendices~\ref{App:consent_form_section} and \ref{App:ethics}).
+Next, a text file containing the sentences to be pronounced is selected.
+During recording, sentences were presented one at a time, with the option to cancel if a mispronunciation occurred at any stage.
+In terms of gender diversity, a total of 31 recording sessions were conducted, including 14 males, 14 females and 3 unspecified.
+The text and audio data were split with 80\% allocated for train set and 20\% for test set.
+Prior to data splitting, preprocessing steps were applied, including the removal of punctuation marks and numbers, and conversion of text to lowercase.
+Corrupted audio files were also removed from the dataset.